-Next is Japan representative!
-Turner's acrylic gouache jet black.
-This is an acrylic paint, but it is a famous paint that people in the camera industry know as it becomes a DIY antireflective paint.
+Next is a Japanese representative!
+Turner's Acrylic Gouache Jet Black.
+This is an acrylic paint, but it is a famous paint that is well known to people in the camera industry as a DIY antireflective paint.
 For example, the inner surface of an inexpensive mount adapter is sweetened with anti-reflection treatment, so there are many who paint it there.
-It in only 540 yen in 40 ml.
+It is only 540 yen for 40 ml.
 Incredible!

-The last is a black acrylic paint purchased at 100yen shop.
-It is only for the so-called comparison.
+The last is a black acrylic paint purchased at a 100yen shop.
+It is solely for the comparison.

 Since it absorbs water when it is applied to drawing paper, I decided to apply it to a poly plate which is as a flat resin plate.

 Next, apply Black 2.0 on the side.

 Just drip a certain amount of the product and spread it over the desired area.
 The viscosity has almost the same feeling as the ordinary acrylic paint.

 As you can see, the result here is that Turner's Jet Black is blacker than the Black 2.0.
 This is to be as expected as Turner products are well-known in the camera crazed world.
 I think the blackness and “matte”ness of Turner's Jet Black is better than Black 2.0.
 Up until now, it's been a mystery to how Black 2.0 is advertised as the world's most matted black ink.

 However, Turner's Jet Black also has its drawbacks.
-It is the lack of abrasion resistant.
+Especially its lack of abrasion resistance.

-Even by touching with a light force, a mark will become evident.
-Even just by a single touch of a finger, it will absorb the skin oil, or a clear white mark will retain on the surface.
+Even by touching it lightly, marks will become evident.
+If touched even by a single finger, it will absorb the skin oil, or a clear white mark will retain on the surface.
 The matte surface after painting is very delicate and is difficult to operate unless it is not touched at all.
 Please be careful.